New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 When to escalate:

-- After 8 weeks of consistent effort with minimal progress
+- After 8 weeks of consistent effort with no behavioral automaticity

-- You want faster results and have resources for professional intervention
+- If you want faster results and have resources

 The 5-Week Commitment: Your Minimal Viable Practice